 The UPSC mains exam comprises of nine descriptive papers out of which two papers namely, Paper A and Paper B are the language papers.
-Both these papers are compulsory (except Paper A for northeast candidates – see more from the table below) and qualifying in nature.
+Both these papers are compulsory (except Paper A for northeast candidates) and qualifying in nature.
 This means that their marks are not counted for the final tally in the merit ranking, but the candidates are required only to secure a minimum qualifying mark.
 But this does not mean that these papers can be ignored.
 Here’s why.

-If candidates fail to secure the prescribed marks in these papers, the UPSC would not reveal their score in the other papers.
+If candidates fail to secure the prescribed marks in these papers, then UPSC would not reveal their score in the other papers.
 The IAS marks card would only reveal the marks obtained in the language papers.
-This would indeed be tragic as candidates would lose not only an attempt, but also the opportunity to learn where they stand in terms of the other subjects.
+This would indeed be tragic as candidates would lose not only an attempt but also the opportunity to learn where they stand in terms of the other subjects.
 And, all this only because two relatively easy papers were overlooked.
 Avoid this scenario.
 Give the language papers the respect they deserve and work at least to qualify.

 About the UPSC Compulsory Language Papers

 There are two language papers which are compulsory.
 They are:

 - English language – compulsory for all candidates.

 - Regional (Indian) language – compulsory for all candidates except those hailing from Sikkim, Arunachal Pradesh, Nagaland, Manipur, Mizoram and Meghalaya.